Starting from people: using user journeys to develop systems change

 Through this mobilisation, we secured significant external investment from Sport England and in-kind support such as through Mayor of London’s Civic Innovation Challenge, as well as leveraging in other investment to test out the approach in another neighbourhood through TFL’s Liveable Neighbourhood programme.

 During the discovery phase, because we were starting from people’s everyday needs to see how to help people get fit and active, we actually tested out experiments that on the face of it had nothing to do with physical activity — like peer to peer support for people in crisis, increased community connections for newly arrived teenage and female migrants, but these experiments helped understand how to include physical activity as a lever.

 We leveraged capacity to stretch the performance of the sector, such as a service design agency and a university for their expertise on service design & data science, a local community alliance for their local connections, housing associations for their expertise in helping startups develop business models

-The key ingredient to developing this programme were
+The key ingredients to developing this programme was

 - Developing an understanding of the different factors, capabilities & partners and how they influence each other and the steps needed to develop change across a whole area

 - Considering the capabilities across a system from leader to frontline to resident and linking impact at an individual resident level in terms of their needs, motivations & behaviours and collective impact at a local level

 - Identifying who were the partners needed and their motivations & & skills and being able to test their organisation’s commitment to being able to take risks